alun1111/riverlevels/readme.md

 ## How to build and deploy

 Run `sam build` and then `sam deploy --guided` accepting all defaults.
 I'm not sure if you need the virtualenv running or not, but you definately need the `requirements.txt`.

+If the template file has already been created use `sam deploy -t template.yaml`

 Whatever triggers the lambda must send a riverid in JSON, for example: